 Skincare and natural cosmetic usage are as old as humanity!
 Maybe, in the prehistoric era, it wasn’t skincare, but it was ritual makeup that gave birth to the modern cosmetic industry.
 And boy is it a huge industry!
-Furthermore, in the antiquity, ancient Egyptians, Greeks, Romans, Chinese and other civilisations paid huge attention to treating their skin and hair.
-Every cosmetic product that humans use today existed in the antiquity.
+Furthermore, in antiquity, ancient Egyptians, Greeks, Romans, Chinese and other civilisations paid huge attention to treating their skin and hair.
+Every cosmetic product that humans use today existed in antiquity.
 The only difference is that almost everything those ancient people used – was edible!

 All sorts of natural cosmetic ingredients are hiding in your kitchen

-As with the food industry and pharmaceutical industry, cosmetic is a huge market!
+As with the food industry and pharmaceutical industry, cosmetics is a huge market!
 And even though you might think you can’t make a cosmetic product to be as effective as the one in the laboratory, the truth is – in most cases, you can!
 Some of the natural cosmetic products made at home end up being more efficient and safe for people fighting with allergies and skin problems.

 Let’s be honest, if something is edible, healthy to ingest, it should also be healthy for the skin!
 But can it be effective?
 More than you think!
 Especially if you use Keto-friendly ingredients because skin loves good fats!
 A great example of the fatty berry that could be called miraculous elixir for the skin is the Hippophae or sea buckthorn!